-In the latter part of 2021, subject to the constraints of Covid-19 travel restrictions, we continued our regular modern slavery and health and safety risk briefing programme for travelling staff visiting existing and new high-risk sites.
+In 2022, we continued our regular modern slavery and health and safety risk briefing programme for travelling staff visiting existing and new high-risk sites.
 After each visit the staff are asked to report their observations and concerns.
-In 2022, we will continue this programme as the constraints of Covid-19 travel restrictions are gradually being reduced.
+In 2023, we will continue the programme.

 We universally commit to respect internationally recognised human rights in our agreements with third parties.
-In 2021, we continued to review and update our bespoke contractual provisions which prohibit the use of forced and child labour, human trafficking and unsafe working conditions in our circuit related contracts and impose specific obligations on relevant product licensees and sponsors relating to the manufacturing process
+In 2022, we continued to review and update our bespoke contractual provisions which prohibit the use of forced and child labour, human trafficking and unsafe working conditions in our circuit related contracts and impose specific obligations on relevant product licensees and sponsors relating to the manufacturing process.

 Supply chain due diligence